charliebrandli/video_transciption/README.md

 # Confluence Video Transcription

 This script:
-- finds video attachments on a Cofluence page
+- finds video attachments on a Confluence page
 - downloads them
 - extracts the audio
 - transcribes audio to text